krestomatio/ansible-collection-k8s/roles/v1alpha1/m4e/nginx/README.md

 Role Name
 =========

-Role to allocate nfs servers for RWX using Ansible Operator SDK and rook nfs
+Role to handle Nginx for Moodle with Ansible Operator SDK

 Requirements
 ------------